-- For B1 athletes a guide is obligatory.
+- 342.1 For B1 athletes a guide is obligatory.
 For B2 and B3 athletes a guide is also allowed.
-A competitor may change guides during the competition if the guide has an accident or cannot keep up. - Guiding must be by voice only.
+A competitor may change guides during the competition if the guide has an accident or cannot keep up. - 342.2 Guiding must be by voice only.
 Radio communication between guide and competitor is allowed.
 The guide may also use an amplifier.
 No other means of communication is allowed.
 The amplifier must not disturb other competitors. - 342.3 The role of the guide is to be responsible for the safety of the visually impaired competitor and assist the athlete to follow the rules.
 He may lead or follow the visually impaired competitor in the same track or ski alongside the parallel track providing he does not obstruct another skier.
-(Obstruction rule 343.9 also applies for guides) - No physical contact between guides and visually impaired competitors during the race is allowed except according to 342.5 and 331.6.6.
+(Obstruction rule 343.9 also applies for guides) - 342.4 No physical contact between guides and visually impaired competitors during the race is allowed except according to 342.5 and 331.6.6.
+During holding it is forbidden to actively pull or push the competitor or to be actively skating or striding.
 After a fall a guide or a marshal may hand the athlete their skis and/or poles.